2020s in electoral politics: Africa

+Algeria

 Benin

 Presidential elections were held in Benin on 11 April 2021 to elect the President of the Republic of Benin for a five-year term.
 Incumbent president Patrice Talon was re-elected for a second term in office with 86% of the vote.

 Burkina Faso

 General elections were held in Burkina Faso on 22 November 2020 to elect the President and National Assembly.
 In the presidential elections, incumbent president Roch Marc Christian Kaboré of the People's Movement for Progress was re-elected in the first round with 57.9% of the vote, avoiding the need for second round.
 The main campaign focus of the major presidential candidates was the growing insecurity in the country with the rise in terrorism and ethnic violence.

 Burundi

 General elections were held in Burundi on 20 May 2020 to elect both the president and the National Assembly. Évariste Ndayishimiye of the ruling CNDD–FDD was elected president with 71% of the vote.
 In the National Assembly elections, the CNDD–FDD won 72 of the 100 elected seats.
 The Conference of Bishops of Burundi issued a statement criticizing the transparency and freedom of the election process.
 The church deployed around 2,716 observers across Burundi's 119 municipalities.
 The conference's observers witnessed intimidation and expulsion of opposition observers from the polling and vote counting stations.
 The church condemned the ruling party for engaging in national election fraud.
 The East African Community issued a statement saying that "The 2020 Burundi elections hold an iconic place in the history of the nation, marking this the first peaceful and democratic transfer of power.
 More significantly, the process was domestically driven through own funding.
 The peaceful conclusion of the electoral process will not only be a big win for the people of Burundi, but for the East African Community as a region."